wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

    });
 ```

-REPLY: A line with data for sending to the matcher.
+Response: a line with data for sending to the matcher.

-ERRORS:
+Possible errors:

-- `{ message: "User denied message", code: 10 }` – the user rejected the request
+- `{ message: "User denied message", code: 10 }` – the user rejected the request.
-- `{ message: "Api rejected by user", code: 12 }` – The website is not trusted
+- `{ message: "Api rejected by user", code: 12 }` – the website is not trusted.
-- `{ message: "Invalid data", data: "Reason", code: 9 }` - invalid/incomplete request data
+- `{ message: "Invalid data", data: "Reason", code: 9 }` – invalid/incomplete request data.

 ### signAndPublishOrder

 Waves Keeper's method for creating an order to the matcher is identical to `signOrder`, but it also tries to send data to the matcher.

-REPLY: the matcher's reply line about successful creation of an order.
+Response: the matcher's reply line about successful creation of an order.

-ERRORS:
+Possible errors:

-- Same as for `signOrder`
+- Same as for `signOrder`.
-- `{message: "Filed request", data: "Error description", code: 15}` – a request has been signed, but not sent to the matcher
+- `{message: "Filed request", data: "Error description", code: 15}` – a request has been signed, but not sent to the matcher.

 ### signCancelOrder